saika-s/neural_net/README.md

 To address this:

-- Data is balanced.
-SMOTE is used on training data
+- Data is balanced using SMOTE on training data
 - This helps improve minority class learning by generating synthetic samples

----

 ## Model Training

 - Model: Logistic Regression
 - Trained model after being preprocessed, balanced on the training data

----

 ## Evaluation